-HMC owns the world’s largest crane vessels: semi-submersible crane vessel (SSCV) Thialf and Deepwater Construction vessels (DCV) Balder and Aegir (monohull).
+HMC owns the world’s largest crane vessels: semi-submersible crane vessels (SSCV) Sleipnir and Thialf and Deepwater Construction vessels (DCV) Balder and Aegir (monohull).
 The Deepwater Construction Vessels can next to their lifting capabilities also execute complex deepwater infrastructure and pipeline projects in ultra deep water.
-HMC is also currently developing a new vessel: the new-generation semi-submersible crane vessel Sleipnir, which will be operational in 2019.

 Our fleet has large deck areas and unique capacities in the areas of heavy lifting and motion behavior.
 This has earned us a reputation for superior workability and excellent station-keeping.